djgomezsantos/exersomes/README.md

 **Exersomes** is a comprehensive Go-based bioinformatics and simulation framework designed to model, analyze, and predict the molecular responses to exercise.

 The project focuses on **exerkines**—signaling molecules (proteins, metabolites, miRNAs, RNAs) released by various tissues (like skeletal muscle, mitochondria, and placenta) during physical exertion.
-By integrating real-world biological data with programmatic simulations and a powerful **Protein-Nucleic acid Language Model (PNLM)** (based on Nature Communications, 2025), Exersomes aims to map the complex molecular networks of exercise physiology for personalized precision medicine, gene therapy, and disease modeling.
+By integrating real-world biological data with programmatic simulations and a powerful **Protein-Nucleic acid Language Model (PNLM)**, Exersomes aims to map the complex molecular networks of exercise physiology for personalized precision medicine, gene therapy, and disease modeling.

 ## 🧬 Key Features